 One front tooth is discolored – Problems and their solutions

-Below are a number of causes of tooth discoloration and their specific treatment.
+Below are a number of causes of teeth discoloration and their specific treatment.

 The tooth is slightly backwards